codecov/sourcegraph-codecov/README.md

 -   Line branches/hits annotations on files
 -   File coverage ratio indicator (`Coverage: N%`) and toggle button
 -   Support for using a Codecov API token to see coverage for private repositories
+-   File and directory coverage decorations on Sourcegraph.com

 ## Usage